This rule is established by authority conferred upon the chancellor of higher education in section 3345.50 of the Revised Code.

 (1) Biennial application

-(a) Capital projects which receive or are expected to receive state capital appropriations over one or more bienniums in excess of four million dollars may be locally administered provided the following criteria are met as determined by the chancellor of the board of regents or designee and the director of administrative services or designee.
+(a) Capital projects which receive or are expected to receive state capital appropriations over one or more bienniums in excess of four million dollars may be locally administered provided the following criteria are met as determined by the chancellor of higher education or designee and the Ohio facilities construction commission .
 If both do not concur, the institution shall be notified of the reason.
 If approved, local administration shall be granted for the life of the project, subject to paragraph D(2)(b) of this rule.

 (b) Except as provided in paragraph (D)(3) of this rule, each biennium, an institution may request local administration of such capital projects.

-(c) As part of the biennial process for granting local administration authority, the institution shall submit the following for the review and approval by the chancellor of the board of regents or designee and the director of administrative services or designee.
+(c) As part of the biennial process for granting local administration authority, the institution shall submit the following for the review and approval by the chancellor of higher education or designee and the Ohio facilities construction commission.
 If both do not concur, the institution shall be notified of the reason.

 (i) The name and credentials supporting the individual serving as the "Institutional Designee" for both ongoing and new capital projects.

 (ii) The anticipated staffing levels for both ongoing and new capital projects.

 (iii) Evidence of the institution's previous project management experience.
 The institution shall submit a list of locally administered projects; each project's total budget amount; the square footage of each project (if applicable); each project's schedule; each project's administration team; and the current status of each project including any pending claims.